Critical Junctions:

 Conference News

-The conference will be held on the University's leafy Edgbaston Campus.
-On campus, conference guests can visit the University’s museums (The Barber Institute of Fine Arts, The Lapworth Museum, and Winterbourne House) and will be just a short journey from Britain's second city’s many restaurants and attractions.
+The conference was held on the University's leafy Edgbaston Campus.
+On campus, conference guests could visit the University’s museums (The Barber Institute of Fine Arts, The Lapworth Museum, and Winterbourne House) and were just a short journey from Britain's second city’s many restaurants and attractions.
 Served by University Station, several bus routes, and with access to canal towpaths (for cyclists and walkers), the campus is well-connected to many areas of the city.
 Trains from University Station are direct to Birmingham New Street for onward train connections (including to Birmingham International Airport) and for coach travel from Birmingham (Digbeth) Coach Station.

 We are grateful to the University of Birmingham’s College of Arts and Law for its sponsorship.